maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-11.md

 * It is already being used for [decentralized metrics collection](https://streamr.network/core/streams/streamr.eth%2Fmetrics%2Fnetwork%2Fsec/preview),
 * The Streamr protocol is native to the Polygon ecosystem: the involved smart contracts (for access control etc.) are on Polygon,
 * The core Streamr team runs a [Polygon validator node](https://staking.polygon.technology/validators/146),
-* No new tokens are introduced - the Streamr Network works on shared reciprocity.
+* No new tokens are necessary - the Streamr Network works on shared reciprocity.

 Additionally, the choice has the following advantages against libp2p for this particular use case: